franklang/docker-frontend/README-docker.md

 **Please note:** this Docker image uses source code from the master branch of Foundation Zurb Template's project.
-This means code and commands are subject to major changes over time.
-Thus it might be a better idea to use an image based on a [specific branch](https://github.com/franklang/docker-frontend).
+This means code and commands are subject to daily and major changes over time.
+Thus it is not a good idea to start developing you site or application on this base.
+Better use an image based on any of the other [specific branch](https://github.com/franklang/docker-frontend).

-You can use this branch for testing purpose or as a starting point if you want to create a Docker image for a further release.
+You can use this branch for testing purpose or as a starting point if you want to create a Docker image for a further Foundation Zurb Template release.
+But you'll probably have to adapt Dockerfile accordingly.

 # Docker image to process Foundation Zurb Template (starter) v6.4 front-end assets